rockettheme/docs/Docs/joomla/basic/menu_manager.md

 Creating Menu Modules
 ---------
-Creating a menu module allows you to add any menu to your site in just about any position you'd like to have it.
+Creating a menu module allows you to add any menu to your site in just about any position you would like to have it.
 This is a great way to add some extra functionality beyond the primary menu that usually comes pre-configured at the top of your template.
 Sometimes, you just want to have a menu leading directly to specific articles, forms, or pages that you may not want to appear on every page the main menu does, or for every visitor.

 ![][menu_module_1]